xebia-functional/coding-guidelines/java/README.md

  }
 ```

 ### 4.3.
-Avoid multiple return statements
+Avoid multiple 'return' statements

-Multiple return statements are hard and time consuming to debug.
+Multiple *return* statements are hard and time consuming to debug.

 **Correct:**